 The tomatoes, salad, potatoes that I have from the allotment stay fresher for longer than the supermarket purchased items.

 One thing I'd like to point out in your question is that the term "organic" involves balanced soil.
 If the soil isn't balanced with a host of healthy organisms, including earthworms, food from it isn't truly organic, even if it is naturally grown without chemicals or pesticides.
 When a fruit or vegetable is truly organic, it does not rot; rather, it simply dehydrates and shrivels.
 If you're organically grown food is rotting, it means it wasn't balanced to begin with, even if was grown naturally.

 You can can separate it into meal size portions and store in sontainers or freezer bags and place in freezer.
 This way will last a little longer and not spoil all at once if any goes bad.

-by Steven Philip Lindquist and aliases in nature23 months ago
+by Steven Philip Lindquist and aliases in nature 4 years ago

 Would you buy organic food if it cost the same as non-organic food?